chisNaN/git-tuto/README.md

 `git stash -u`

-Will put in a temporary excluded zone all modified and new files (`git stash apply` to retrieve them).
+Will put in a temporary excluded zone all modified and new files (`git stash pop` to retrieve them).

 `git push remote :remote_branch`